Over the years, I’ve been indebted many times for one reason or another. Mostly car loans and a few mortgages, but a few personal loans too.

 Debt is a Tool and a Vice

 Debt is a tool to accelerate building wealth.
 This is especially true in real estate and business.
-I use debt for my rental property.
+I used debt for my rental property, and it made me wealthier.

 But it must be used strategically to build wealth.